EU Unveils Package to Boost AI Start-ups and SMEs

 How the EU Is Supporting Trustworthy AI Development in 2025

-• Establishment of an AI Office within the Commission to coordinate AI policy, oversee AI Act implementation, and supervise regulations for general-purpose AI systems.
+• Creation of an AI Office within the Commission to coordinate AI policy and oversee implementation of the EU AI Act, including supervision of general-purpose AI.

-• Introduction of an EU AI Startup & Innovation Communication outlining significant activities:
+• EU AI Startup & Innovation Communication, outlining:

-• Allocation of €4 billion in EU funding through 2027 across Horizon Europe and Digital Europe programs.
+• €4 billion in funding through Horizon Europe and Digital Europe

-• Launch of the GenAI4EU initiative supporting innovative AI use cases across 14 industrial ecosystems.
+• Launch of GenAI4EU to support use cases across 14 industrial ecosystems

-• Creation of two European Digital Infrastructure Consortiums (EDICs) in collaboration with Member States:
+• Two European Digital Infrastructure Consortia (EDICs) with Member State participation:

 The AI Office